shiftan/simple_sagemaker/README.md

 - [Configuring the docker image](#Configuring-the-docker-image)
 - [Defining code dependencies](#Defining-code-dependencies)

-API only example:
+API based example:
 - [Single file example](#Single-file-example)

 ## Passing command line arguments
-Any extra argument passed to the command line in assumed to be an hypermarameter.
+Any extra argument passed to the command line in assumed to be an hypermarameter, and is accesible by the `hps` dictionary within the environmnet configuration.
-To get access to all environment arguments, call `worker_lib.parseArgs()`.
+To get access to the configuration call `worker_lib.parseArgs()`.
 For example, see the following worker code `worker2.py`:
 ```python
 from worker_toolkit import worker_lib

 args = worker_lib.parseArgs()
 print(args.hps["msg"])
 ```
-Running command:
+Runner CLI:
 ```bash
 ssm -p simple-sagemaker-example-cli -t task2 -e worker2.py --msg "Hello, world!" -o ./output/example2
 ```